 Lemon balm (Melissa officinalis) is a leafy herb from the mint family.
 The leaves have a mild citrus scent with a calming effect.

 Lemon balm is also rich in nutrients, including A, B, and C, magnesium, calcium, iron, potassium, and phosphorus.

 As a perennial plant, lemon balm grows all year round, making it a reliable food source for tortoises.

 It thrives indoors and outdoors and doesn’t require much watering or tending.

 2/ Turtle Vine

-Turtle vine (callisia repens) is a creeping succulent plant native to South America.
+Turtle vine (callisia repens) is a creeping succulent plant native to Mexico and Central America.

-It does well in shaded environments and moist conditions like those found in the areas where it originates.
-Even so, excess watering should be avoided, as it can lead to discoloration of leaves and rotting of the roots.
+It thrives in shaded environments and moist conditions, like those found in the areas where it originates.

 3/ Aloe Vera